gemini-testing/html-reporter/CONTRIBUTING.md

 - `npm run e2e:test` — run e2e tests only, without building packages or generating fixtures

 ### Working with browser docker images

+> [!NOTE]
+> If you just want to develop html-reporter, you don't need info below.
+You should just use prebuilt docker images as described above.

 #### Building an image for current platform